dotnet/docfx/Documentation/tutorial/intro_rest_api_documentation.md

 By default, one *REST* API file generates one HTML file.
 For example, petstore.json generates petstore.html.
 We provide `rest.tagpage` and `rest.opearationpage` plugins to split the original *REST* API page into smaller pages.

 1. With `rest.tagpage` plugin enabled, operations with the same tag are grouped into one page.
-2. With `rest.operationpage` plugin enabled, each operation is spliited into single page.
+2. With `rest.operationpage` plugin enabled, each operation is splitted into single page.
 3. With both `rest.tagpage` and `rest.operationpage` plugins enabled, the *REST* model will be splitted to tag level first, then split to operation level.

 Refer [Plugins dashboard](../templates-and-plugins/plugins-dashboard.md) for more details.